Yarn of a Cargo of Human Bones: The New York Times (Dec 23, 1924.

-In 2013, historian Vlassis Agtzidis uncovered three newspaper reports from 1924 which described how the administration of Mustafa Kemal Atatürk sent 400 tonnes of human remains (approximately 50,000 human bodies) to the port of Marseilles, France aboard a British flagged ship.
-The reports appeared in The New York Times, the French newspaper Midi and the Greek newspaper Macedonia.
-The news reports describe how the human remains originated from the port of Mudanya on the Sea of Marmara in Turkey.
-Agtzidis argued that the remains of these dead bodies may have been destined for industrial use.
+In 2013, Greek historian Vlassis Agtzidis uncovered two news reports from 1924 which describe how the administration of Mustafa Kemal Atatürk sent 400 tonnes of human remains (approximately 50,000 human bodies) to the port of Marseilles aboard a British-flagged ship.
+The reports appeared in The New York Times and the French newspaper Midi.
+The New York Times reported that the human remains originated from the port of Mudanya on the Sea of Marmara in Turkey.
+Agtzidis argues that the remains may have been destined for industrial use.

 The practice of turning human bones into fertilizer was not an uncommon one in the early part of the 19th century.
-In fact it occurred following the battle of Waterloo (1815).
-In The Independent newspaper of 3 Aug 2014, Robert Fisk wrote:
+In fact, it occurred following the battle of Waterloo (1815).
+On August 5, 2014, Robert Fisk wrote:

 After Waterloo, the bones of the dead – Wellington’s Britons and Napoleon’s French and Blücher’s Prussians – were freighted back to Hull to use as fertilizer for England’s green and pleasant land, military mulch from the 1815 battlefields which also yielded fresh teeth to be reused as dentures for the living.

 Research by Joe Turner in March 2015 based on archival news reports also reveals evidence that an international bone trade existed in the 19th century.